Skip to Main Content

 There are many potential causes of leaking or wet basement walls, which is why this problem is so worrying.
 However, there are some causes that arise more commonly than others.
 If your basement walls are leaky or wet, these are the most likely reason why.

-• Cracks or Weaknesses in Your Walls
+• Cracks in Your Basement Walls

-• Proximity to an Underground Water Source
+• Underground Water Sources

 • Foundation Settlement After a Drought